KlimaDAO/carbonmark-docs/resources/fees.md

 # Understanding fees on Carbonmark

-It is **completely free** to purchase from a seller listing and pay with USDC.
+It is **completely free** to purchase or retire carbon from a seller listing with USDC.
 You can also create and manage your own listings at zero additional cost.

 However, for other types of purchases, you may encounter **network fees** or **payment processing fees** from our partner technology providers.
 This document is intended to help you understand how these fees work, and where the money goes.